 Most of my career has been located within Further Education, working with a range of student types.
 I have a strong experience of working with NVQs and later became Operations Manager for FE Teacher Education which laterly included responsibility for the College CPD.

-I had the pleasure of visiting the Reggio Emilia conference which included visits to a range of schools there to see first hand the Reggio Emila approach to early years teaching.
+I had the pleasure of visiting the Reggio Emilia 1-week conference which included visits to a range of schools to see first hand the Reggio Emila approach to early years teaching.

 I also worked with European colleagues in Portugal for a week where we visited a number of secondary schools in Lisbon with a particular focus on meeting the needs of children in lower socio-economic groups.